Locations of planned vigils, and info about hosting your own if there's no local vigil.

 went to an in person activist group

-participated in a phone or online resistance training
+participated in online or phone training

 went to a protest

 signed up for alerts